copper-project/copper-rs/README.md

             type: "FlippingSource",      // This is a Rust struct name for this task ),
         (
             id: "gpio",                  // another task, another name
             type: "cu_rp_gpio::RPGpio",  // This is the Rust struct name
-            config: {                    // You can attach config elements to yout task "pin": 4,
+            config: {                    // You can attach config elements to your task "pin": 4,
             },
         ),